 Bandana: I love having this to blow my nose or to wipe sweat off my neck and it’s another one of those super handy things that weighs nothing and is cheap to get

 Here I’m talking about going for a hike in winter, in my post about starting snowshoeing I talk about gear for that (which isn’t all that different, actually!).
-What I carry with me isn’t that different in the winter, although what I wear is usually different and I make sure to carry more food that I would in the summer.
-What’s different for what I bring day hiking in winter is:
+What I pack for a hike isn’t that different in the winter, although what I wear is usually different and I make sure to carry more food that I would in the summer.
+What’s different for what I pack for a hike in winter:

-I take out the bug head net and bug spray, usually around here these are not necessary between September and March
+I take out the bug head net and bug spray

-I take out the sunscreen-you still need to be careful about the sun even during our rainy winters (especially in spring if you’re on snow), but I generally put it on a home if I need it before leaving and don’t carry it with me
+I take out the sunscreen from October or November through February-you still need to be careful about the sun even during our rainy winters (especially in spring if you’re on snow), but I generally put it on a home if I need it before leaving and don’t carry it with me.
+Starting in March, even if it’s cold the sun gets intense!

-I bring a very warm layer (coat, fleece or sweater) in addition to what I think I will wear while hiking
+I bring an EXTRA very warm layer (coat, fleece or sweater) in addition to what I think I will wear while hiking

 A warm hat that covers my ears lives in the pack all winter